MonstrousSoftware/LibGPU/README.md

       Warning: Old OnSubmittedWorkDone APIs are deprecated.
 If using C please pass a CallbackInfo struct that has two userdatas.....

 We'll just ignore the warning for now.

+## GLTF support

+We can load and display GLTF models now.
+Not supported: skins, animation, camera.
+Only GLTF Separate is supported, not GTLF embedded or binary format.
+Rendering is not using a PBR shader so the models may look different.
+Normal maps and Emissive maps are supported.